10 Facts About Buying Jadeite Jade Bangles

 Firstly, know which type of Jade you are going to buy.
 Nephrite or Jadeite, they are both real, authentic Jade.
 If you are looking for the same Chinese Jade Bangles that gets sold for millions of dollars at auction and was worn by the traditional Chinese imperial families, then you are looking for Jadeite Jade.
 Although they similar in appearance, their chemical compositions are very different.
 Jadeite has a higher hardness and is more durable.
 Nephrite is less lustrous and almost always opaque.
 Jadeite comes in a wider variety of colour while Nephrite generally comes in darker, more matte tones.
 Nephrite is commonly found in large deposits around the world and it’s generally used for carving because of its availability.
 Jadeite is a much rarer mineral and commercially only available from Myanmar (Burma).

 An Imitation is material that looks alike but has completely different chemical compositions and properties.
 As an example, Australian Jade is often an imitation for high quality Jadeite.
-Although it has Jade in its name, it's actaully Chrysoprase which is a member of the Quartz family.
+Although it has Jade in its name, it's actually Chrysoprase which is a member of the Quartz family.
 Even Nephrite is sold as Jadeite to the unsuspecting customer.
 These common imitations are much less valuable and if paid for at Jadeite prices, you could be deeply out of pocket.
+Read the article on real examples of these fake jade bangles being sold on online marketplaces like Etsy and eBay.
 Some common Jadeite imitations are: Grossular Garnet, Aventurine Quartz, Prehnite, Serpentine.
 These can sometimes fool the most experienced of eyes, further testing must be conducted for an identification.
 Refer to the table below for a list of common names for these imitations.

 A recent survey of the Jade Bangle market shows a large amount Guizhou Jade Bangles from China being sold as "Natural Certified Jadeite Jade" Bangles.
 Do not be fooled.
 Guizhou Jade is a type of Green Quartzite, a metamorphosized sandstone.

 Natural Jadeite comes in many qualities and colours.
 Not all Jadeite Jade are green and not all are translucent.
 Lower quality jadeite are opaque and of less desirable colour.
 In the market where the demand for high quality Jadeite is strong, industry experts artificially treat low quality Jadeite to enhance their transparency and colour.
 These treatments are not permanent and affects its general durability.
 The good appearance can deteriorate over time.
 Colour dyed Jadeite usually loses its colour with long exposure to sunlight.
 Depending on the level of treatment, the value of the Jadeite drops dramatically.
 Treated Jadeite will not gain value over time like untreated Jadeite.
 Beware of shops that pitch their products as “Genuine Fine Quality Burmese Jade” and fail to disclose any treatments.
-The type of treatments are classified into 5 catagories from A - D. Note that these treatments only apply for Jadeite Jade.
-It's unusual for Nephrite to be treated.
+The type of treatments are classified into 5 categories from A - D. Learn in-depth about treated jade bangles in this article.

 "GRADE A JADE"